 2005 Jefferson Buffalo Nickel History

-The Buffalo nickel was first time made in 1913 with US native traditions. its front side comes with American Indian and the back side has American buffalo.
-These coins series were made for twenty years and became very famous.
-In 2005 US Mint made nickles from the Westward Journey series for honoring Lewis and Clark expedition’s 200th anniversary.
+The Buffalo nickel was first made in 1913 with US Native traditions.
+Its front side comes with American Indian, and the back side has an American buffalo.
+These coin series were made for twenty years and became very famous.
+In 2005, the US Mint made nickels from the Westward Journey series to honor the Lewis and Clark expedition’s 200th anniversary.

-On this side, American buffalo can seen facing right.
-The country name UNITED STATES OF AMERICA can seen there and the denomination FIVE CENTS is also there.
-The motto E PLURIBUS UNUM exists on this side
+On this side, American buffalo can be seen facing right.
+The country name, UNITED STATES OF AMERICA, can be seen there, and the denomination, FIVE CENTS, is also there.
+The motto E PLURIBUS UNUM exists on this site.

-Some other features of 2005 Jefferson Buffalo nickels can seen there
+Some other features of 2005 Jefferson Buffalo nickels can be seen there.

-- it is round shape coin with plain edge
+- It is a round-shaped coin with a plain edge.

 - made with 75 percent copper and 25 percent nickel